rpalstra/palstra.com/content/bio.md

 Internet.
 Then, I spent 8 years working on Uitzending Gemist, NPO Player and NPO.nl at Dutch Public Broadcasting.

-Currently, I work as a Senior OpenShift Architect for HCS company, an Amsterdam based IT consultancy and services provider focusing on Open Source Solutions including those created by Red Hat.
+Currently, I work as a Senior OpenShift Architect and Member of the Works Council for HCS company, an Amsterdam based IT consultancy and services provider focusing on Open Source Solutions including those created by Red Hat.
 I help our customers install, configure, implement, automate and integrate all aspects of the OpenShift Container Platform.

 I don't only work though.
 In my spare time I try to play guitar (on my Music Man, Sterling by Music Man or OLP Luke guitars), listen to music (such as Toto,